OCA/purchase-workflow/purchase_request/readme/DESCRIPTION.rst

 quantity of materials services, so that they are available at a certain point in time.

-A line of a requisition contains the quantity and requested date of the material to be supplied or the quantity of the service to be performed.
+A line of a request contains the quantity and requested date of the material to be supplied or the quantity of the service to be performed.
 You can indicate the service specifications if needed.